 Painful varicose veins

-Pain associated with varicose veins is often described as a “dull ache,” sometimes accompanied by throbbing, itching, and general discomfort.
+Varicose veins can hurt, and the pain is often described as a “dull ache,” sometimes accompanied by throbbing, itching, and general discomfort.
 Common side effects of such pain include tiredness, lack of energy and feelings of “heaviness” in the legs.
 For most patients who experience painful varicose veins, the symptoms are aggravated by inaction and resolve when they get up and walk.
 In general, large varicose veins produce more pain symptoms than small ones, but this is far from an exact predictor.

 In women, varicose vein symptoms may become worse during their menstrual cycles or pregnancy.
 And many people who do experience pain and discomfort find that it is worse at night, and can lead to a loss of sleep.
 Also, just the presence of constant or daily pain can have a significant impact on a person’s overall quality of life.